Yelang: Appearance and dress

 Yelang people wore their hair up and decorated themselves with jewellery such as bracelets and necklaces.

 Material culture

 Archaeologists have retrieved relics from Yelang graves including "bronze swords, U-shaped bronze hairclips, turquoise bracelets and jade necklaces", as well as "various bronze, porcelain and stone vessels visibly different from those belonging to other cultures studied in China, like the Han, Dian and Bashu cultures".

 Burial rites

 Tomb excavations show a unique burial custom in some Yelang tombs, in which the head of the deceased is placed into a bronze pot.
 This custom is unknown elsewhere in China.

 Military

 According to Chinese records the Yelang had strong armies.

 Government

-In 2007 a Miao man publicly disclosed his possession of an ancient seal, said to be that of the Yelang kingdom, and claimed to be the 75th descendant of the King of Yelang.
+In 2007 a Miao man publicly disclosed his possession of an ancient seal, said to be that of the Yelang kingdom, and claimed to be the 75th generation descendant of the King of Yelang.

 Political relations

+Warring States

+In the early third century BCE, the state of Chu sent Zhuang Qiao to Yelang at the head of a military expedition to prevent the state of Qin from annexing these kingdoms.
+After negotiating these alliances with the state of Ba, who helped Zhuang Qiao negotiate passage through the state of Bi to reach Yelang.
+Yelang also accepted the terms of the agreement and Zhuang Qiao went further west to the Lake Dian region.
+However, in 281 BCE the Qin state sent Sima Cuo to intercept this threat to its interests and attacked Ba, eventually persuading Ba, Bi and Yelang to switch to alliances with the Qin.

 Nanyue

 Yelang had a close relationship with the Nanyue ("Southern Yue") kingdom and used the Zangke River (now known as the Beipan River) as a means of international transportation.
 The kingdom of Yelang declared their allegiance to Nanyue rule from the start of 183 BC until the end of 111 BC.

 The Yi people may be modern-day descendants of the Yelang kingdom.